tulios/kafkajs/README.md

 ### <a name="consuming-messages-each-message"></a> eachMessage

-This handler provides a convenient API, feeding your function one message at a time.
-The handler will automatically commit your offsets and heartbeat at the configured interval.
+The `eachMessage` handler provides a convenient and easy to use API, feeding your function one message at a time.
+It is implemented on top of `eachBatch`, and it will automatically commit your offsets and heartbeat at the configured interval for you.
 If you are just looking to get started with Kafka consumers this a good place to start.

 ```javascript
 async () => {